marcusandre/vagrant-ansible-windows/Readme.md

 It'S important to know that you have to generate and submit your ```id_rsa(.pub)``` on your own for now.
 Or you could force the standard vagrant passwords in your ansible configuration.

-I'd like to recommend to use PuTTY to connect to one of the instances.
+But that's easy as pie:

+    $ ssh-keygen -t rsa -C "your-cool@email.com"
+    $ ssh-copy-id ~/.ssh/id_rsa.pub vagrant@192.168.111.222 # pw: vagrant

-You could even convert the %HOMEPATH%\.vagrant.d\insecure_private_key to .ppk with a tool like PuTTYGen and use it in your PuTTY session.
+If you'd like to use PuTTY on your windows machine you could even convert the %HOMEPATH%\.vagrant.d\insecure_private_key to .ppk with a tool like PuTTYGen and use it in your PuTTY session.
 Since Vagrant will forward the box ssh port to 2222 (or 2200; just look a the boot prompt) you have to use this port instead of the standard ssh port ```22```.

 # License